 5

-Adding or removing vehicles, changing routes, carrying new cargo types, or hiring new drivers all affect your insurance.
-Notify your insurer of changes as they happen - operating outside your policy terms could result in a declined claim.
+Adding or selling vehicles, changing regular routes, carrying new cargo types or onboarding new drivers all affect your cover.
+Operating outside your declared policy terms could result in a declined claim at the worst possible time.

 6

 Transport insurance is complex.
-A broker who specialises in the freight and logistics sector can access commercial-only products, negotiate better terms, and build a tailored package that covers your specific risks.
-For fleet operators, broker expertise is particularly valuable.
+A broker specialising in freight and logistics can access commercial-only products, negotiate favourable terms and build a program that covers your specific fleet, cargo and route exposures.
+For multi-vehicle operators, broker expertise is particularly valuable.

 7

-Maintain a detailed incident register with photos, driver statements, police reports, and cargo inventories.
-Thorough documentation speeds up claims processing and protects your business if a claim is disputed.
+Keep a detailed incident register with photos, driver statements, police reports and cargo inventories.
+Thorough, contemporaneous documentation speeds up claims processing and protects your business if a claim is disputed or litigated.

 Frequently Asked Questions